 These are toxic to your dog:

-1. Aloe- there are saponins in aloe plants that can cause vomiting, diarrhea, depression, tremors.
+Aloe is a common plant found in many homes.
+There are saponins in aloe plants that can cause vomiting, diarrhea, depression, and tremors.

-2. Chamomile-these lovely little flowers are often used by humans to make tea, but can cause vomiting, diarrhea, allergic reactions, contact dermatitis and anorexia.
+These lovely little flowers are often used by humans to make tea but can cause vomiting, diarrhea, allergic reactions, contact dermatitis, and anorexia.

-3. Eucalyptus- the oils of this plant can cause vomiting, diarrhea, weakness, depression and excessive salivating.
+The oils of this plant can cause vomiting, diarrhea, weakness, depression, and excessive salivating.

-8. Tomato plants-the fruit (tomatoes) are not toxic to dogs….just the plants.
-If your dog eats the plant leaves or stem it may experience severe gastrointestinal upset, drowsiness, depression, weakness, slow heart rate, dilated pupils and behavioral change.
+The fruit (tomatoes) are not toxic to dogs….just the plants.
+If your dog eats the plant leaves or stem it may experience severe gastrointestinal upset, drowsiness, depression, weakness, slow heart rate, dilated pupils, and behavioral change.

 If you believe that your dog has ingested one of these toxic herbs, then call your vet immediately!

-If you are wanting more information on toxic plants that may be in your yard or garden then visit the ASPCA’s poison control center.
+Do you want more information on toxic plants that may be in your yard or garden?
+Visit the ASPCA’s poison control center.